 No, the slow cooker does not get hot enough to fry meat.
-You can use uncooked beef for this recipe and add it right to the slow cooker, no cooking beforehand needed!
+You can use uncooked beef for this recipe and add it to the slow cooker; no cooking beforehand is needed!

 Yes, this recipe can easily be doubled.
 Make sure your slow cooker is large enough to accommodate double the amount of ingredients.

 Yes, simply follow the instructions and add everything to the pot.
 Cook on high manual pressure for 15 minutes and do a natural release.
 Remove the lid and turn on the sauté function.
 Mix cornstarch and water together to create a slurry and add it to the pot.
 Cook for another minute or until the sauce has thickened.